OWelton-Rosie/JS-lib/README.md

 ### Quickstart implementation guide
 - First, navigate to the JavaScript file you wish to use and copy or download the code.
 - Secondly, add the file to your workspace
-  * Any file named `sw.js` is a service worker file and must be placed in your workspace's `root` directory
+  * Any file named `sw.js` is a service worker file and must be placed in your workspace's <a href="https://www.lifewire.com/what-is-a-root-folder-or-root-directory-2625989">`root`</a> directory
 - Once you've added the file to your workspace, you'll need to place it in your `HTML` file.
 The code will look something like this:
 ```
  <script src="script.js"></script>